 to mental health and the wellbeing of relationships, others doubt the existence

-addition and see it instead as a symptom of sex negativity employed by moralists using subjective criteria, a stumbling block that stalls any true conversation
+of sex addition and see it instead as a symptom of sex negativity employed by moralists using subjective criteria, a stumbling block that stalls any true conversation

 about meanings and origins and focuses instead on simply stopping the behaviors, or a lucrative way to convince people they need expensive treatment and fuel for reality shows.

 Clearly sex addiction itself is a contested concept, and sexuality and the possibility of addictive or compulsive behavior in poly relationships are even murkier.
 Even though many people assume polyamorous folks are having lots of sex with many different people, the reality is generally considerably less slutty.
 In fact, poly people often spend far more time having in-depth conversations about feelings and relationship boundaries than actually having sex.
 This is not to say that poly people never have sex—they certainly do.
 Sex is simply not the central focus or primary activity in their relationships.